ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 You should add a label for the recipient address, a label like `alice address for inscription #123` would be ideal.

-Once you have checked the transaction is a safe transaction using the checks above, and you are confident to send it you can click `Create Transaction`
+Once you have checked the transaction is a safe transaction using the checks above, and you are confident to send it you can click `Create Transaction`.

 ![](images/sending_03.png)

-Here again you can double check that your transaction looks safe, and once you are confident you can click `Finalize Transaction for signing`
+Here again you can double check that your transaction looks safe, and once you are confident you can click `Finalize Transaction for signing`.

 ![](images/sending_04.png)

-Here you can triple check everything before hitting `Sign`
+Here you can triple check everything before hitting `Sign`.

 ![](images/sending_05.png)

 And then actually you get very very last chance to check everything before hitting `Broadcast Transaction`.
 Once you broadcast the transaction it is sent to the bitcoin network, and starts being propagated into the mempool's of all the nodes in the network.

 ![](images/sending_06.png)

 If you want to track the status of your transaction you can copy the `Transaction Id` and paste that into [mempool.space](http://mempool.space)